 Students requesting special accommodations or services at the College of Mount Saint Vincent must self-identify themselves by providing the College with up-to-date documentation verifying their specific diagnosed disability.
-These students are required to submit their documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+These students are required to submit their documentation to verify eligibility under Section 504 of the Rehabilitation Act of

+1973 and the Americans with Disabilities Act of 1990.
 Copies of the College's Policy on Students with Learning Disabilities are available from the Office of Admission, the Office of the Dean of the Undergraduate College, the Center for Academic Advising, and the Academic Resource Center.

 In order for these accommodations to take effect, the student is advised to complete this process as soon as possible after admission to the College.
 In addition, students must sign an Authorized Release Form at the beginning of every semester that permits the College to disclose the student's special accommodations.
 All accommodations and services are provided by the Academic Resource Center.
 Provisions may include note taking or books on tape, testing in the Center, professional tutoring, and additional services as needed.
+Copies of the College's Policy on Students with Learning Disabilities are available from the Office of Admission, the Office of the Dean of the Undergraduate College, or the Center for Academic Advisement.
+Contact the Academic Resource Center for further information at (718) 405-3264. '

-BRIDGE: A Transition Program for First Year Students
+Mount Access Program (MAP): A Transition Program for First Year Students

-The BRIDGE (Basic Resources for Individualized Development and Growth in Education) program began at the College of Mount Saint Vincent in 1983 with the purpose of providing higher educational opportunities to students who might not otherwise continue their education.
-BRIDGE is a program designed for students who show potential and motivation to succeed in college but have SAT/ACT scores and/or high school records below normal admission requirements.
-Students in BRIDGE take four core academic courses and a one-credit study skills course during their first semester.
-Study skills-address topics such as how to manage time efficiently, take lecture notes effectively and prepare for exams.
-In addition, all first year BRIDGE students meet with their advisor regularly for academic counseling and support.
-Successful BRIDGE students will be awarded the opportunity to take one 3 credit course, tuition free, over the course of the next three years.
-BRIDGE students pursue all academic majors offered by the college, and have continued on into graduate school and have entered professions such as accounting, education, law and medicine.
+The Mount Access Program, formerly known as BRIDGE (Basic Resources for Individualized Development and Growth in Education), began at the College of Mount Saint Vincent in 1983 with the purpose of providing higher educational opportunities to students who might not otherwise continue their education.
+MAP is a program designed for students who show potential and motivation to succeed in college but have SAT/ACT scores and/or high school records below normal admission requirements.
+Students in MAP take four core academic courses and a one-credit study skills course during their first semester in a Learning Community.
+Study skills address topics such as how to manage time efficiently, take lecture notes effectively and prepare for exams.
+In addition, all first year MAP students meet with their advisor regularly for academic counseling and support.
+Successful MAP students will be awarded the opportunity to take one 3 credit course, tuition free, over the course of the next three years.
+MAP students pursue all academic majors offered by the college, and have continued on into graduate school and have entered professions such as accounting, education, law and medicine.